michaeldmcqueen/resources.gmt.com-website/_woh_resources/1-getting-started/covid-19-plan.md

 order: 7
 ---

 Camp season is still many months away and so many things surrounding COVID-19 are changing around the country daily.
 However, we’re still hard at work preparing for a variety of scenarios for next summer.
-We have prepared a detailed list of many of the possibilities we could use to add precautions to sleeping arrangements, worksites, large-group gatherings, food prep, and more.&nbsp;
+We have prepared a detailed list of many of the possibilities we could use to add precautions to sleeping arrangements, worksites, large-group gatherings, food prep, and more.

 ### Arrival